-There are situations that your child may need outside help.
+There are situations in that your child may need outside help.

 In fact, it takes humility on a parent’s part to allow their children a mentor, or other healthy adults in their life, such as a counselor.

 Teens sometimes will better seek advice from an adult who isn’t their parent.
-So as they get older, don’t discourage other healthy individuals to be a part of their life.
+So as they get older, don’t discourage other healthy individuals from being a part of their life.